emberjs/rfcs/text/0625-helper-managers.md

 between two different goals, the goal of calculating a result or value, and the goal of triggering side-effects.

-The `isScheduledEffect` capability would schedule side-effecting helpers to execute _after_ render, and would _disable_ Ember's state mutations while they were running.
+The `hasScheduledEffect` capability would schedule side-effecting helpers to execute _after_ render, and would _disable_ Ember's state mutations while they were running.
 This would ensure that side-effecting helpers run at the optimal time, and do not enable antipatterns and complicated codepaths.